Maternal and newborn health

 Thanks to national and international efforts, the past two decades have witnessed a worldwide downward trend in maternal deaths.
 In ESA, between 1990 and 2010 maternal mortality has fallen from 740 to 410 deaths per 100,000 births.
 However, the pace of progress is far too slow.

 Only Eritrea is on track to reach MDG 5, reducing maternal deaths by three-quarters by 2015.
-Angola, Comoros, Ethiopia, Madagascar, Malawi, Mozambique, Rwanda, Tanzania and Uganda are making progress (annual average decline of 2-5.5 per cent); while the other countries are making insufficient (less than 2 per cent) or no progress at all (an annual increase).
+Angola, Comoros, Ethiopia, Madagascar, Malawi, Mozambique, Rwanda, Tanzania and Uganda are making progress (annual average decline of 2-5.5 per cent), while the other countries are making insufficient (less than 2 per cent) or no progress at all.

-Hemorrhage is by far the leading cause of maternal deaths; along with hypertension, which accounts for more than half of all maternal deaths.
+Hemorrhage is by far the leading cause of maternal deaths.
+Together with hypertension, it accounts for more than half of all maternal deaths.
 HIV-related illnesses also play a major role in maternal deaths, especially in Southern Africa where HIV prevalence is high.
+Despite impressive progress in HIV prevention and treatment for women and children, the “indirect”, AIDS-related maternal mortality is over 50 per cent in countries such as Swaziland (67 per cent), South African (60 per cent), Namibia (59 per cent), and Botswana (56 per cent).

+The health and survival of newborns is closely linked and interdependent with that of their mothers.
 In most of sub-Saharan Africa, including ESA, neonatal mortality has seen no significant change in over a decade.
-Nearly 4 in 10 under-five deaths are among newborns up to 28 days of age, making neonatal mortality reduction increasingly the ‘unfinished business’ of under-five mortality reduction.
-Ethiopia, Tanzania, Uganda, Kenya, Angola, Mozambique, Somalia and South Africa, account for 75 per cent of all neonatal deaths in the region.
+Over 4 in 10 under-five deaths are among newborns up to 28 days of age, making neonatal mortality reduction increasingly the “unfinished business” of under-five mortality reduction.
+Ethiopia, Angola, Kenya, Tanzania, Uganda, Mozambique and Somalia account for close to 70 per cent of all neonatal deaths in the region.

 UNICEF in action

-The lack of progress in reducing maternal and newborn mortality is largely due to poor health and social infrastructure, weak service delivery, and a shortage of qualified health workers.
-Compared to their well-off peers, the poor populations are more deeply affected by these challenges.
+The reasons why mother and newborns are not receiving adequate maternal and antenatal care are largely due to poor health and social infrastructure, weak service delivery, and a shortage of qualified health workers.
+Compared to their well-off peers, the poor populations are more acutely affected by these challenges.
 UNICEF’s analyses consistently show that the indicators in maternal and neonatal mortality reflect the greatest and most persistent health inequity worldwide.

 Results for children